 What is Lymphatic Taping ?

 Since it’s beginning in 1978 and subsequent explosion during the 2008 Summer Olympic Games, Medical Taping Concept (otherwise known as kinesiology taping) has branched into various applications, including lymphatic taping.
-Studies have confirmed that lymphatic taping continues to do it’s work for the entire time that the tape is on the skin.
+Studies have confirmed that lymphatic taping continues to quell pain and channel lymph fluid for the entire time that the tape is on the skin.
 As the tape can be left on for days, it’s no wonder the results can be so amazing.
 BOOK NOW

 How Does Lymphatic Taping Work to Reduce Swelling and Remove Toxins ?

 The magic is in the skin convolutions created by the tape which vary the tissue pressure, giving a similar effect to manual lymphatic drainage.
 Lymphatic taping essentially creates ‘gutters’ of higher and lower pressure in your tissue which help to drain away excess fluid and encourage regeneration of lymph vessels.
 During exercise, the lymphatic tape enhances fascial movement under the skin which helps to stimulate the pumping of the lymph vessels and speed the draining process.
 BOOK NOW